vboyev-MSFT/defender-docs/defender-endpoint/android-whatsnew.md

 Release month: Nov 2021
 Microsoft Defender for Endpoint has released this update required by [Google](https://developer.android.com/distribute/play-policies#APILevel30) to upgrade to Android API 30.
 This change prompts users seeking access to [new storage permission](https://developer.android.com/training/data-storage/manage-all-files#all-files-access-google-play), for devices running Android 11 or later.
 Users need to accept this new storage permission once they update Defender app with the release build 1.0.3501.0301 or later.
 This update ensures that Defender for Endpoint's app security feature to function without any disruption.
 For more information, review the following sections.

-**How will this affect your organization:** These changes take effect if you're using Microsoft Defender for Endpoint on devices running Android 11 or later and updated Defender for Endpoint to release build 1.0.3501.0301 or later.
+**How this affects your organization:** These changes take effect if you're using Microsoft Defender for Endpoint on devices running Android 11 or later and updated Defender for Endpoint to release build 1.0.3501.0301 or later.

 > [!NOTE]
 > The new storage permissions cannot be configured by admin to auto approve through Microsoft Intune.
 User will need to take action to provide access to this permission.